creed-braton/sudojo/frontend/README.md

 All components should be designed to be testable in isolation:

+- **Testing Framework**: Vitest (v3.2.4) is used as the testing framework.
 - **Dependency Injection**: Pass dependencies as props rather than importing them directly.
 - **Testable Props**: Ensure all behavior can be controlled via props.
 - **Mock APIs**: Design components to work with mock API implementations for testing.
+- **Colocated Tests**: Test files should be placed in the same directory as the file they are testing.

 ---